jorgecarleitao/arrow2/arrow-pyarrow-integration-testing/README.md

 Pyarrow exposes a C ABI to convert arrow arrays from and to its C implementation, see [here](https://arrow.apache.org/docs/format/CDataInterface.html).

-This package uses the equivalent struct in Rust (`arrow::array::ArrowArray`), and verifies that we can use pyarrow's interface to move pointers from and to Rust.
+This package uses the equivalent struct in Rust (`arrow::array::InternalArrowArray`), and verifies that we can use pyarrow's interface to move pointers from and to Rust.

 ## Relevant literature